Why Is Breast Screening Mammogram Important For Early Breast Cancer Detection

 How To Check For Breast Cancer

-Regular breast cancer screening through mammography services are essential to detect breast cancer at the earliest stage.
+Regular breast cancer screening in Singapore through mammography services are important to detect breast cancer at the earliest stage.
 Apart from annual or biennial mammogram screening, women are advised to perform self-examination of their breasts once every month to look for any unusual changes in the breast in order to detect breast cancer early.

 For menstruating women, the exam should be performed one week after the first day of their period.
 For women who no longer menstruate, they should select a date of the month and carry out the exam on the same date each month.
-If they feel any redness, swelling, lump, skin changes, or discharge from the nipples, they should consult a doctor as soon as possible.
+If they feel any redness, swelling, lump, skin changes, or discharge from the nipples, they should consult a doctor at the earliest.

 How to perform self-examination?